 Just 4 simple ingredients are all you need.

-Vanilla sugar is a vanilla infused sugar and I find it in the spice aisle of my local grocery store.
+Vanilla sugar is a vanilla infused sugar and you can find it in the spice aisle of many local grocery stores.
 If you’re unable to find vanilla sugar you have a few options

-- make your own by blitzing together vanilla bean seeds and granulated sugar in a food processor
+- make your own vanilla sugar by blitzing together vanilla bean seeds and granulated sugar in a food processor.

-- use vanilla extract – this will result in lumps but as long as they are as small as possible and distributed evenly it will be fine.
+- use vanilla extract in the custard powder – this will result in lumps but as long as they are as small as possible and distributed evenly it will be fine.
+You can also skip it and add it when cooking the custard.

 This quick mix dessert powder is incredibly simple to make.